 I wrote a post about this very topic last year when I went into another favorite department store looking to buy a simple skillet.
 I only found luxury, unaffordable skillets.
 Because department stores the world over have taken the luxury route, ordinary shoppers like myself feel pushed out.
 The link to this post is below.

 For years I’ve been admiring this state-of-the-art Jura espresso machine (Swiss.)
-Too expensive though for my budget, I’m afraid.
+Too expensive for my budget, I’m afraid.
 I love these colorful Marimekko cups and mugs (Finnish.)

 Here’s the small whisk that I found, the one on the left.
-I would have liked smaller, but they didn’t have any.

 This fruit has three different names.
 Back home in Canada, I called them tangerines.
 Here they’re called clementines.
 And in the U.K., they call them satsumas.
 Another name is mandarin.
 Whatever you call them, winter wouldn’t be winter without them.
 Or without lychees, also a favorite wintertime fruit here, rich in antioxidant vitamin C and other essential nutrients.

 Christmas wouldn’t be Christmas without marzipan.
 Since childhood, when I found marzipan pigs in my stocking, I’ve adored almond paste.

 Here’s the post on department stores that I wrote last year entitled Department stores in Paris, Chinese shoppers, and searching for a frying pan.